Impact of Wave Packet Separation in Low-Energy Sterile Neutrino Searches: Abstract

 \section{Abstract}

 Light sterile neutrinos have been motivated by anomalies observed in short-baseline neutrino experiments.
-Among them, radioactive-source and reactor experiments have provided evidence and constraints, respectively, for electron-neutrino disappearance compatible with an eV-scale neutrino.
-These seemingly conflicting results have been derived under the approximation that the neutrino wave package can be approximated as a plane wave.
-This letter demonstrates that when the neutrino wave package is taken into account, the tension between the different electron-flavor observations and constraints are resolved.
-Based on this study, in the future all results should be presented with zero and maximal wavepacket effects, since the true value must lie in between.
+Among them, radioactive-source and reactor experiments have provided evidence and constraints, respectively, for electron neutrino disappearance compatible with an eV-scale neutrino.
+The results from these observations are seemingly in conflict.
+This paper brings into focus the assumption that the neutrino wave packet can be approximated as a plane wave, which is adopted in all analyses of such experiments.
+We demonstrate that the damping of oscillation due to decoherence effects, \eg, a finite wave packet size, solves the tension between these electron-flavor observations and constraints.